 - Add costs to existing pieces of M&E qualifying equipment can also qualify for the exemption, even if they are under $200.

-- Have a useful life of one year or more;
+- Have a useful life of greater than one year;

 - Have an acquisition cost of $200 or more